edgexfoundry/app-rfid-llrp-inventory/README.md

 ```

 ### Via configuration.toml (before deployment)
-If you already know they alias values you would like to use before deployment, they can be defined in your
+If you already know the alias values you would like to use before deployment, they can be defined in your
 `configuration.toml` file.
 There is a section called `[Aliases]` that is defaulted to empty.

 In order to override an alias, set the default alias as the key, and the new alias as the value you want, such as: